Hodjy/Flower-Detector-OpenCV/README.md

 By default, the algorithm compares the negative threshold (for false positive detection) to the positive threshold,
 unless its below 2.0.

-The following explenation is taken from my research file which i attached to the repository:
+The following explenation is taken from my research:

 ## Introduction